Real Money vs Cryptocurrency

 currency.
 In a few cases, cities

-states have become bankrupt, other than the whole southern Confederacy when
+U.S. states have become bankrupt, other than the whole southern Confederacy

 Currency is usually a natural monopoly within countries,

-for the one country – one currency pattern is that it is difficult to negotiate
+argument for the one country – one currency pattern is that it is difficult to

-national budgets if sub-groups have a choice of currency in which to pay taxes
+negotiate national budgets if sub-groups have a choice of currency in which to

-or receive expenditures.”
-National governments usually govern well defined areas
+pay taxes or receive expenditures.”
+National governments usually govern well

-of land and do not need to hold gold because they can tax the people, property,
+defined areas of land and do not need to hold gold because they can tax the

-tend to rise or fall together across much of the world because linked economies
+countries tend to rise or fall together across much of the world because linked

-affect each other.
-For example, many governments rediscovered in 2022 that
+economies affect each other.
+For example, many governments rediscovered in 2022

-prices go up if you give everyone more money without more stuff available to
+that prices go up if you give everyone more money without more stuff available

 Canada, 8% in Mexico, 11% in Europe, and 12% in Russia.
 The worst inflation rates that year were 92% in Argentina, 156% in